TomWidegren/event-platform/docs/design-v1.2.md

 ## Design workshop status

-DQ1 has a preferred direction but no architectural decision has been made.
+DQ1, DQ2 and DQ3 are resolved within the v1.2 design draft.

+Current resolved directions:

+- DQ1 – Connectors own their complete data-acquisition lifecycle.
+- DQ2 – Every connector exposes `fetch_player_snapshot(watch)`.
+- DQ3 – Watches use a structured model with generic `name`, `connector`, `mode` and `source` fields.
+The selected connector owns and interprets the contents of `source`.

+These are design conclusions, not yet architectural decisions.

-Implementation remains intentionally paused until the design phase is complete.
+Implementation remains intentionally paused until the complete v1.2 design has been reviewed and approved.